sillyangel/MelonFlame/README.md

 # Beta, Release Date
-you can try it out by this link [Beta](https://beta.melonflame.tk) Offical Release Date Might be in 2023 [Release Websote](https://melonflame.tk)
+you can try it out by this link [Beta](https://beta.melonflame.tk)

+Offical Release Date Might be in 2023 [Release Website](https://melonflame.tk)

+but, if you try to click on the main url it gonna send u to the beta server